 After painting for over 25 years and running a gallery for nearly 5 years in downtown Nevada City, California, LeeAnn Brook’s life is ever-evolving.
 Closing the gallery during the world’s tumultuous time in March 2020 was a very tough decision, but a sound one that came with great consideration.
-Brook now operates LeeAnn Brook Fine Art from her home studio and continues to represent selected top artists from her original gallery, meeting with interested collectors on an appointment-only basis.
+Brook now operates LeeAnn Brook Fine Art from her home studio, meeting with interested collectors on an appointment-only basis.
 Brook also spends more focused time painting in her home studio that is in her beloved community of Nevada City, California, looking forward to the next blank canvas.

 Former gallery located in downtown Nevada City, CA

 From 2015 to 2020, LeeAnn Brook Fine Art operated one of the first artist-owned galleries and on-site studios in Nevada County, California.
 Located in the heart of historic downtown Nevada City, the gallery also incorporated Brook’s studio.
 The gallery became a community hub, featuring art talks, live music, and monthly art shows featuring the work of over 30 local and regional artists.